-The Latrobe Valley Home Energy Upgrade program will deliver solar installations and energy upgrades to a number of vulnerable households in Latrobe City, Wellington & Baw Baw local government areas during 2017 and 2018.
+In addition, the Latrobe Valley Home Energy Upgrade program is offering solar installations and energy upgrades to up to 1,000 vulnerable households in Latrobe City, Wellington and Baw Baw local government areas.